rusio/dddsample/README.md

 This application shows a few key concepts of
 Domain Driven Design implemented in Enterprise Java.

-The code is a fork based on the original implementation from [Eric Evans and Citerus] (http://dddsample.sourceforge.net), which reflects Evan's pioneer work in his outstanding book [Domain Driven Design - Tackling Complexity in the Heart of Software]
+The code is based on the original implementation from [Eric Evans and Citerus] (http://dddsample.sourceforge.net), which reflects Evan's pioneer work in his outstanding book [Domain Driven Design - Tackling Complexity in the Heart of Software]